ABOUT THE PROGRAM

 Purpose of the Program

-The Christine Mirzayan Science & Technology Policy Graduate Fellowship Program within the Policy and Global Affairs Division of the National Academies is designed to engage its Fellows in the analytical process that informs U.S. science and technology policy.
-Fellows develop basic skills essential to working or participating in science policy at the federal, state, or local levels.
+The fellowship program, which operates under the auspices of the Policy and Global Affairs Division of the National Academies, is designed to engage early career professionals in the analytical processes that inform U.S. science and technology policy.
+Fellows obtain the essential skills and knowledge needed to work in science policy at the federal, state, or local levels.

 What to Expect

 During the program, fellows engage in studies and activities throughout the National Academies.
-Some examples of projects fellows conducted include developing:
+Examples of former fellows' projects include:

-- An outline of themes of leading research in remote sensing applications;
+- Outlining themes related to leading research in remote sensing applications;

-- A workshop on how scientists in developing countries can take better advantage of the new wireless communication networks to gain access to the Internet;
+- A workshop on how scientists in developing countries might take better advantage of new wireless communication networks to gain access to the Internet;

-- A background paper on the current state of knowledge about the demography of street-children, and on what is known about the cost and effectiveness of existing programs to help street-children and orphans in the U.S. and abroad.
+- A background paper on the state of knowledge of the demography of street-children and the cost and effectiveness of existing programs that help street-children and orphans in the U.S. and abroad;